MiningMarsh/steamos-extensions/README.md

 ## steamos-extension-loader

-The only required extension is provided by `steamos-extension-loader`.
+The only required extension is provided by `steamos-extension-loader.raw`.

 To install the loader, place the `steamos-extension-loader.raw` file in `/var/lib/extensions`.